zachlai23/NSync/README.md

 ## Features
 <ul>
-  <li>** Increasing Difficulty** - Game is in an infinite loop with the song speeding up each iteration</li>
+  <li><strong>Increasing Difficulty</strong> - Game is in an infinite loop with the song speeding up each iteration</li>
-  <li>**Visual Cues** - Computer keys are moving horizontally through a ring indicating when the player should tap</li>
+  <li><strong>Visual Cues</strong> - Computer keys are moving horizontally through a ring indicating when the player should tap</li>
-  <li>**Double Points Power Up** - Double points period applied when the player gets a certain number of perfect taps in a row after the game has been played for at least 40 seconds, the number of perfect taps required increases each double points period.</li>
+  <li><strong>Double Points Power Up</strong> - Double points period applied when the player gets a certain number of perfect taps in a row after the game has been played for at least 40 seconds, the number of perfect taps required increases each double points period.</li>
 </ul>

 ## Technologies Used